-There are measures that may be appropriate for the TRM but are not included in Version 1.0.
-Such measures should be brought forward in the first-quarter technical conference when possible.
+Measures that may be appropriate for the TRM but that are not included in the thencurrent version should be brought forward in the first-quarter technical conference when possible.
 If a measure is brought forward by program implementers or other stakeholders, the EM&V contractor may work with the appropriate stakeholders in finalizing an ad hoc measure whitepaper for use until the measure can be formalized in a TRM update.
 It is at the discretion of the EM&V contractor to determine if primary data collection is warranted before allowing deemed savings for measures through this whitepaper process.